amnatariq290/code_alpha-Cloud-Based-Bus-Pass-System/README (1).md

-# ☁️ Cloud File Encryptor & Decryptor - Internship Project
+# ☁️ Cloud Based Bus Pass System

 A secure file encryption, upload, and decryption system developed as part of my **Cloud Computing Internship - Task 3**.
 This project focuses on secure file handling, encryption, and basic cloud storage integration using Google Drive.